Is sales and marketing in the same category at your business — destined to bicker, squabble, and storm off — when what you need is harmony?

-According to Allison Riggs, a content trainer at IMPACT, marketing teams feel underappreciated by sales.
-Sales gets the glory (and the commission), while marketing is seen as an expensive undertaking with questionable ROI.
+According to Allison Riggs, a business coach here at IMPACT, marketing teams often feel underappreciated by sales.
+Sales gets the glory (and the commission), while marketing is seen as an expensive undertaking with questionable return.

 Working under a lot of pressure from company leaders, marketers produce and deliver leads to the sales team, only to have the sales team take credit for the good leads and complain about the bad ones.